astrohart/MFR/MFR.GUI.Windows/README.md

-Depending on the data source, this operation can be fast or it can be slow, so the presenter object informs us in case we want to update the user interface in order to tell the user what is going on.
+Depending on the data source, this operation can be fast, or it can be slow, so the presenter object informs us in case we want to update the user interface in order to tell the user what is going on.